netdata/go.d.plugin/modules/weblog/README.md

 As an example, apache [`mod_logio`](https://httpd.apache.org/docs/2.4/mod/mod_logio.html) adds `^FB` logging directive.
 This value shows a delay in microseconds between when the request arrived, and the first byte of the response headers are written.

-Like Custom Fields feature Weblog is unaware of these fields, but we can still get some info from them.
+As with the custom fields feature, Netdata's web log collector is unaware of these fields, but we can still get some info from them.

 ```yaml
   - name: apache_csv_custom_fields_example